It has a fruity flavor and you can dress it up with your favorite spooky decorations to delight guests of all ages this Halloween.

 Blueberry juice.
 I like to use RW Knudsen 100% blueberry juice.

 Cinnamon.
 This adds a touch of fall-spiced flavor to the potion.

 Agave.
 Feel free to use a different liquid sweetener if you like, such as honey or maple syrup.

-The fun part comes when you're serving these blueberry blackberry drinks!
+The fun part comes when you're serving these halloween drinks!
 Add spooky and festive toppings like:

 Gummy spiders or worms